-In the next two lines she presents the first answer to the question.
+In the next two lines, she presents the first answer to the question.
 The statements she makes are broad and the parts of life she touches on universal.
-It is likely Wilcox was hoping to speak on what is normally seen as the most important parts of life and in a way, trivialize them.
-This is done by showing the reader that life, death, happiness and depression occur every year, over and over.
+It is likely Wilcox was hoping to speak on what is normally seen as the most important part of life and in a way, trivialize them.
+This is done by showing the reader that life, death, happiness, and depression occur every year, over and over.

 We rise up laughing with the light,